Grieving While Leading: The Inner and Outer Expression of Loss in Business

 Grieving does not take away your leadership.
 It deepens it.

-You are leading yourself through something profoundly human, and that is the kind of leadership we actually need more of.
+You are leading yourself through something profoundly human.
+And that is exactly the kind of leadership we need more of.

 Aypril Porter